Jane Herdman: Early life

 Jane Herdman was the daughter of Alfred Holt, a Liverpool ship owner, merchant and engineer, and Catherine Long.
 The family lived at Crofton Mansion, Aigburth.
-In 1891, she graduated with a first class honours degree in Chemistry from the University of London, having studied science at the University College Liverpool (later to become the University of Liverpool).
+In 1891, she graduated with a first class honours degree in chemistry from the University of London, having studied science at the University College Liverpool (later to become the University of Liverpool).
 She became the first President of the Women Students’ Representative Council in Liverpool, in 1892.
 She married William Abbott Herdman, who held the chair in Natural History at the University College, in 1893 at Toxteth Park Registry Office.
 They lived at Croxteth Lodge on Ullet Road.

 Patronage of the university and work in education

 Jane and her husband William endowed the University of Liverpool £10,000, to found the George Herdman Chair of Geology in remembrance of their son, George, who died at the Battle of the Somme.
 They also funded a Chair of Oceanography.

-After Lady Herdman's death in 1922, her widower made a further endowment of £20,000 towards the building of new geological laboratories which were named in remembrance of his wife.
+The George Herdman Professors of Geology

+The first George Herdman Professor of Geology was appointed in 1917.
+Since then the holders of the chair have been: